numbats/learnr/slides/chapter5_02_dplyr.md

 When we do right join with our `homework1` and `homework2` gradebooks, we will only consider those students who submitted homework 2 and look for their marks in homework 1.
-Daisy’s result will not be included in the join even though she has submitted her homework 1, while Melinda will have `NA` showing as the missing value.
+Daisy's result will not be included in the join even though she has submitted her homework 1, while Melinda will have `NA` showing as the missing value.